oracle/truffleruby/doc/user/compatibility.md

 Ruby Strings are represented as a Java `byte[]`.
 The JVM enforces a maximum array size of 2<sup>31</sup>-1 (by storing the size in a 32-bit signed `int`), and therefore Ruby Strings cannot be longer than 2<sup>31</sup>-1 bytes.
 That is, Strings must be smaller than 2GB.
 This is the same restriction as JRuby.
-We could try to workaround by using native strings, but this would be a large effort to support every Ruby String operation on native strings.
+A possible workaround could be using native strings, but this would be a large effort to support every Ruby String operation on native strings.

-#### Setting the process title doesn't always work
+#### Setting the process title does not always work

 Setting the process title (via `$0` or `Process.setproctitle` in Ruby) is done as best-effort.
 It may not work, or the title you try to set may be truncated.